 If things are done in the same way each time, then over time they become measurable and trackable.
 When your systems create a status quo in your operations, then you can easily identify when things go awry and step in to make changes a whole lot easier.

 On the flip side, if things are done differently every time, you’ll never be able to pinpoint why things go wrong or easily be able to figure out how to fix it; There isn’t a status quo to revert to.

-It’s a case of eliminating as many variables as possible & then testing incrementally while you’r able to measure the results.
+It’s a case of eliminating as many variables as possible & then testing incrementally while you’re able to measure the results.

-Your reliable systems should allow you to delegate successfully and to then dedicate more resources at scaling these systems, giving you a better and more consistent outcome.
+Your reliable systems should allow you to delegate successfully and then dedicate more resources to scaling these systems, giving you a better and more consistent outcome.

 This is where most business owners want to get to; Your systems are what create value in your business, and any prospective buyer needs to know what value will remain once the owner leaves.

 If all of your employees were to leave, what value would be left?

 If no value is left, then you don’t have clear and repeatable systems in your business.
 You have no foundational business value, but rather value in your talent.

 Building your systems = building your business.

 Have I made the case for systems in your business yet?
 In my next post, I’ll be going where you should start with the systematization of your business.